JeremyRand/namecoin.org/docs/name-owners/tls/index.md

 ## Example: Renewing a Subordinate CA Certificate without Rotating Keys

-To reuse your keys from an existing subordinate CA certificate when renewing it, use the `-parent-key` flag, like this:
+To reuse your keys from an existing subordinate CA certificate when renewing it (e.g. because it's nearing expiration), use the `-parent-key` flag, like this:

 ~~~
 mkdir www.example.bit-renew-ca